-- Non-development charge funding of \$11.30 million will be required to support the development-related capital program. - It is estimated that net operating costs will increase by about \$13.15 million by the year 2030 as the facilities and infrastructure included in the capital forecast are operated and maintained.
-The net operational impacts to major projects will typically be supported by internal business plans which will be brought forward for council consideration.
+- Non-development charge funding of \$11.30 million will be required to support the development-related capital program. - It is estimated that net operating costs will increase by about \$13.16 million by the year 2030 as the facilities and infrastructure included in the capital forecast are operated and maintained.

-1. Introduction
+1. INTRODUCTION